mscheltienne/meg-tests/doc/index.rst

    generated/tutorials/index.rst
    contributing.rst

-Wiki for the `MEGIN Triux Neo System`_ at the Human Neuroscience Platform, Campus Biotech, Geneva.
+Wiki for the `MEGIN Triux Neo`_ at the Human Neuroscience Platform, Campus Biotech, Geneva.
 With 306 SQUID sensors, 204 planar gradiometers and 102 magnetometers, it can measure brain activity in upright or supine position.